 I am also very interested in the study of the Earth's Climate and its geology.

 I love the outdoors and spend as much time in the backcountry as possible.
-Since I have moved to Tucson, I have definitely become a "desert rat".
-Tucson is a hikers and bikers paradise and believe it or not your body can adjust to three months of triple digit temperatures.
+Since I have moved to Tucson, I have become a "desert rat".
+Tucson is definitely a hikers and bikers paradise.

 I grew up near Pittsburgh so I read the Tribune Review to keep up to date.